Crab, brown or edible

 Criterion score: 0.75 info

-The principal fishing areas for brown crab in Scotland are Orkney, Hebrides, Sule, East Coast, North Coast, Papa and South Minch; landings from these areas accounted for around 88% of the total in 2015.
+The principal fishing areas for brown crab in Scotland are the Hebrides, Orkney, Sule, East Coast, Papa and South Minch; landings from these areas accounted for around 80% of the total in recent years.

 Criterion score: 0.25 info